J. M. Coetzee: Adelaide

 Coetzee first visited Adelaide in 1996, when he was invited to appear at Adelaide Writers' Week.
 He made subsequent appearances at the festival in 2004, 2010 (when he introduced Geoff Dyer), and 2019 (when he introduced Marlene van Niekerk).

 In 2004, the Lord Mayor of Adelaide handed Coetzee the keys to the city.

 In 2010, Coetzee was made an international ambassador for Adelaide Writers' Week, along with American novelist Susanna Moore and English poet Michael Hulse.

 Coetzee is patron of the J. M. Coetzee Centre for Creative Practice (JMCCCP), a research centre and cultural hub founded at the University of Adelaide in 2015.
 The centre runs workshops with the aim of providing "a stimulating environment for emerging and established writers, scholars and musicians".
 Coetzee's work provides particular inspiration to encourage engagement with social and political issues, as well as music.
-The centre was established in 2015.

 In November 2014, Coetzee was honoured with a three-day academic conference, "JM Coetzee in the World", in Adelaide.
 It was called "the culmination of an enormous collaborative effort and the first event of its kind in Australia" and "a reflection of the deep esteem in which John Coetzee is held by Australian academia".

 From 9 to 10 November 2023, a celebration of Nobel Prize in Literature anniversaries, commemorating the winning of the prize by Coetzee in 2003 and Patrick White in 1973, was organised by the head of JMCCCP, Anne Pender, and held by the University of Adelaide.
 The program included several events over two days, including readings in the reading room of the Barr Smith Library by Coetzee, Christos Tsiolkas, Patrick Flanery, Helen Garner, Brian Castro, and others; music by Anna Goldsworthy and Paul Grabowsky; and screenings of Disgrace and The Eye of the Storm, which included talks by the filmmakers, at the Palace Nova Eastend Cinema.